🏃 Athletes & performance

 • Steady-state cardio and endurance work — long runs, cycling, swimming at moderate effort

-• Prioritize sleep and recovery — progesterone is pro-sleep.
-Your body is asking for more rest.
+• Prioritize sleep and recovery — progesterone is pro-sleep and your body is asking for more rest

-• Hydrogen-rich water — the elevated metabolic demands produce more oxidative stress.
-H₂ helps manage that load.
+• Hydrogen-rich water — elevated metabolic demands produce more oxidative stress; H2 helps manage that load

 You do not need another stimulant or a complex recovery protocol you cannot maintain.